Shao-Wei-Lin/VFX-Image-Stitching/Readme.md

 # Readme

 ### Overview
 This is an implementation of creating a panoramic image from multiple images with overlapping contents.
+Our sample images are put in the 'pic_1' folder.

 ### Environment